Paolo Boffetta: Biography

-Scientific merits
+Research

 Boffetta's specific field of research is the study of environmental factors for cancer.
 He always was very much interested in international collaboration why he was founding member and member of the executive committee of the several international research consortia, e.g. Interlymph – Non-Hodgkin's Lymphoma consortium (2001–08), the ILCCO – Lung cancer consortium (2003-), the INHANCE – Head and neck cancer consortium (2004-), the PANC4 – Pancreatic cancer consortium, the StoP Project – Stomach cancer, and the ILCEC - liver cancer consortium.

-Currently Boffetta is involved in several case-control studies of molecular epidemiology in different organs and countries around the world.
+Boffetta is involved in several case-control studies of molecular epidemiology in different organs and countries around the world.
 Paolo Boffetta is a Member of the Steering Committee of the Asia Cohort Consortium (ACC) and was Chair of the Molecular Epidemiology Group (MEG) of the American Association for Cancer Research (AACR) (2008–2009).

 He has been heavily involved in teaching activities during all his academic and research positions; e.g., at IARC he held the post of Director, IARC Course Programme (2000–2003 and 2004–2009).
 He was also Director of the IARC Fellowship Programme (2004–2009) and a Member of the UICC Fellowship Committee (2000–2009).
 He is currently teaching advanced epidemiology methods and cancer epidemiology at the Icahn School of Medicine at Mount Sinai, University of Bologna, and Harvard School of Public Health.

-Currently he is a Member of the editorial board of several scientific journals including Annals of Oncology (Associate Editor), Cancer Discovery, Frontiers in Molecular Epidemiology (Editor), International Archives of Occupational and Environmental Health, International Journal of Molecular Epidemiology and Genetics, Journal of the American College of Cardiology (Section Editor).
-He was the Editor in Chief of the 3rd Edition of Elsevier's Encyclopaedia of Cancer.

-Paolo Boffetta has published more than 1,300 scientific articles and 80 book chapters as well as is editor of 15 books and journal supplements, and has authored several other non-English and non-scientific articles about various aspects of health.
-His H-index is 118 (Web of Science) and 173 (Google Scholar).
+Boffetta's H-index is 157 (Web of Science) and 204 (Google Scholar).
 He is listed among the top 20 Italian scientists.

+Conflicts of interest

+Boffetta has disclosed conflicts of interest on several scientific publications pertaining to a variety of hazards, including asbestos, benzene, and arsenic.

+In 2011, Boffetta disclosed funding from the Chlorine Chemistry Division of the American Chemistry Council on an epidemiological review investigating cancer risk associated with exposure to 2,3,7,8-Tetrachlorodibenzodioxin (TCDD), a contaminant in Agent Orange, an herbicide used in the Vietnam War.

+In 2013, an investigative report published by Le Monde described controversies regarding Boffetta’s research career as a paid consultant.
+Boffetta was initially considered to be a candidate for the position of Director of France’s national center for research in epidemiology and public health, although upon scrutiny of his work as an industry consultant, including his co-founding of a Lyon-based scientific consulting firm receiving payments from industry, his candidacy was eventually withdrawn.

+In 2024, Boffetta disclosed a financial relationship with the Arsenic Science Task Force, an industry group funding research on the health effects of arsenic, to conduct an epidemiological review of arsenic exposure and the risk of head and neck cancer.